puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

    ![PHP Info Page][php_info]

 You have created a new class from scratch and used it to launch a Apache PHP-based web app.
 Needless to say, in the real world, your apps will do a lot more than display PHP info pages.
-But for the purposes of this exercise, let's take a closer look at how PE is managing your app.
+But for the purposes of this exercise, let's take a closer look at how Puppet is managing your app.

-### Using PE to Manage Your App
+### Using Puppet to Manage Your App

 1. **On the Puppet agent**, open `/var/www/pe_quickstart_app/index.php`, and change the content; change it to something like, "THIS APP IS MANAGED BY PUPPET!"
 2. Refresh your browser, and notice that the PHP info page has been replaced with your new message.